 - Before you apply you need to do some research on your research.
 Follow the six-step guide through the process of preparing your application to maximise your chances of success.

-- Please note there is a specific application process for those wishing to apply for a PhD or Masters by Research in Management.
+- Please note there is a specific application process for those wishing to apply for a PhD or Master by Research in Management.

 - Check your eligibility